-We continue to use Poly Aluminum Chloride (PACl) for coagulation.
-By using PACl, we have enhanced the pretreatment of the water, reduced chemical handling costs and now produce 1/3 of the waste sludge by volume as in previous years.
+- 1. We continue to use Poly Aluminum Chloride (PACl) for coagulation.
+By using PACl, we have enhanced the pretreatment of the water, reduced chemical handling costs and now produce 1/3 of the waste sludge by volume as in previous years. - 2.
 We continue to improve our telemetry and Supervisory Control and Data Acquisition (SCADA) systems.
+Our SCADA system was recently upgraded to current industry standards in 2019.
+This allows our operations staff to keep a watchful eye on every water treatement process from our command center on a 24/7/365 basis. - 3.
 Lagoon cleaning and improvement project completed in 2018.
-SCADA upgrade begun in 2018 and will be completed in 2019.
+The lagoon system treats all filtered waste products prior to discharge of clean water back into the environment.